Resolving degeneracies in Google search via quantum stochastic walks: Theory

 Here, $\omega$ has the same meaning as Eq.~(\ref{QWS_def}), $\mathds{1}_M$ is the $M\times M$ identity matrix with $M$ being the total number of vertices in the graph, $H$ is the Hamiltonian operator and $\hat{O}_x$ is the Lindblad operator as in Eq.~(\ref{QWS_def}).
 We get the closed form relation of the time evolution of the vectorized density matrix as (see Ref.~\cite{QSWalk}),

 We use the QSW methods with either only incoherence or dephasing with incoherence to rank vertices in a network since the QSW scheme of pure dephasing, in its stationary state, returns the same rank for all vertices.
 Thus, the pure dephasing method is not a legitimate method for QPR.
 For all calculations related to page rank, we use different values for $\omega$, depending on which value gives us the shortest convergence time.
 By convergence time, we mean the time it takes the classical PageRank algorithm to converge to the equilibrium state $\Vec{p}_{eq}$ in Eq.~(\ref{pstat}) and, by analogy, to the equilibrium state $\rho_{eq}$ in quantum PageRank.
 Convergence time is explained in detail at the end of this section.
+The same principle as done for classical page rank is followed in section II.B of our paper to calculate quantum page rank with the probability vector being replaced by the vectorized density matrix $\bar{\rho}(t)$ (see Eq.~\ref{rhovect} of the paper).
+We then evolve this vectorized density matrix in time via $\bar{\rho}(t)=e^{\hat{\mathbb{O}}t}\cdot\bar{\rho}(0), $ where, $\bar{\rho}(0)$ is the initial density matrix, with $\hat{\mathbf{O}}$ being the Lindblad operator.
+After evolving it for a certain time we reach the stationary or steady state $\bar{\rho}_{eq}$ by which we mean when the norm of the difference between the vectorized density matrix vectors at time $t$ and $t+1$, almost vanishes, i.e., $|| \bar{\rho}(t+1)- \bar{\rho}(t)|| < \epsilon$, with $\epsilon$ being a very small number.
+When the steady state is reached we sort the resulting vector $\bar{\rho}(t) = \bar{\rho}_{eq}$ which gives the quantum page rank.